Training Courses

 The studies are conducted twice a month on Fridays, Saturdays and Sundays.
 The study materials for the in-service training course are available from the Academy’s online study environment.

-Upon the completion of the in-service training course the graduate is issued a certificate by the Academy’s Open Academy, along with the corresponding academic record.
+Upon the completion of the training course the graduate is issued a certificate by the Academy’s Open Academy, along with the corresponding academic record.
 The graduation ceremony, where the certificates are handed out, at the spring conferences organised by the Academy’s Department of Cultural Heritage and Conservation has become a nice tradition.